Nitrates and nitrites are chemical compounds commonly used in making cured meat products like bacon and hot dogs.

 One of the earliest methods for curing food involved the use of salt.
-Salt prevents food spoilage through a process known as osmosis, whereby it basically sucks the moisture out of the bacteria's bodies, killing them by dehydration.
+Salt prevents food spoilage through a process known as osmosis, whereby it sucks the moisture out of the bacteria's bodies, killing them by dehydration.

 Sodium nitrate is a type of salt that happens to be a particularly effective food preservative.
 A naturally occurring mineral, sodium nitrate is present in all kinds of vegetables (root veggies like carrots as well as leafy greens like celery and spinach) along with all sorts of fruits and grains.
-Basically, anything that grows from the ground draws sodium nitrate out of the soil.
+Anything that grows from the ground draws sodium nitrate out of the soil.

 If this seems strange, remember that the word nitrate refers to a compound made of nitrogen, which is the single biggest component of our atmosphere.
 Every time you take a breath, you're breathing 78 percent nitrogen.
 The soil itself is loaded with the stuff.